 In southern Bwindi you will find the Nkuringo family (adjacent to the place of the same name) and the Nshongi, Kahunje, Mishaya and Businge families in Rushaga.

-Recently it has become possible to trek the Nyakagezi family, the one habituated gorilla family in Mgahinga Gorilla National Park.
+It’s now possible to trek the Nyakagezi family, the one habituated gorilla family in Mgahinga Gorilla National Park.
 They regularly moved across the border so viewing was erratic and unpredictable.
-UPDATE June 2016: the Mgahinga gorillas have been frequent visitors to Uganda for the last two and a half years.
+UPDATE September 2017: the Mgahinga gorillas have been resident in Uganda for the last three years.
 The Uganda Wildlife Authority tell us that the Nyakagezi family is one of the most entertaining gorilla families to trek.
 It has a higher than average number of Silverbacks in the group too.

 For gorilla trekking stories and Uganda and Rwanda travel advice, click on the hyperlinks in the Ultimate Guide to Mountain Gorilla Trekking.
 Still got a question?
 Contact the Muzungu.